rimutaka/posts/cloud-migration-assessment-with-microsoft-dma-and-sqlpackage-tools/readme.md

 #### Watch out for deprecated data types

 DMA puts deprecated data types like `text`, `ntext` and `image` into *warnings* section.
 You can still migrate those to AZ as-is, but expect some of the code to fail where those types are involved.
 We had to completely eliminate them from all our parameters in functions and procedures. *Text* became *nvarchar(max)* and *image* became *varbinary(max)*.

+---

+*This post is based on my recent experience migrating a real estate management system with hundreds of MS SQL databases from on-prem to Azure SQL.
+Read my other articles for more learnings from that project.*